JacquelineBarry/Genome_Sequence_Comparison/README.md

 # Genome Analysis
 This script performs a comparative analysis of the nucleotides of DNA sequences of two genomes
+This script is compatible for use of your own genome .fna files to compute these statistics
 ## Functionality
 The script:
 - Counts the number of nucleotides for each genome